daniel7722/Fine-tuning/swarm-project/README.md

 The results show an evident ***catastrophic forgetting***.
 At each round, agent adapt other overfitted model weights and worsen the validation loss over time.

+## 06-17
+### Swarm learning
+As yesterday was building python simulation, and today is more towards implementing the swarm feature such as social term, cognitive term, and inertia term.
+And here we go the tweaking.
+With the same hyperparameters - 10 rounds, 2 batches per round.
+Swarm learning performed quite poorly and is not able to consistently converge across devices.
+Therefore, we are going to do some hyperparameter tweaking now.